Lizenzero - Simply license packaging Lizenzero - Simply license packaging

 Selecting a dual system

 When the dual system was first launched, there was only one dual system operator: Der Grüne Punkt.
 The EU Commission took steps to end the monopoly enjoyed by Der Grüne Punkt – das Duale System Deutschland GmbH (DSD).
 As a result, there are now several companies who offer licensing services for packaging placed on the market.
 These operators of dual systems are sometimes referred to as ‘dual systems’ themselves.
-Today, there are now eleven accredited dual system operators in Germany, one of whom is Interseroh+ GmbH.
+Today, there are now eleven accredited dual system operators in Germany, one of whom is Interzero Recycling Alliance GmbH.

 Packaging licence fees